kzar/davemail/README.md

 _(Not actually supposed to be used by other people...)_

 1. Install Emacs, Notmuch, msmtp, msmtpq, isync, gpg etc.
+2. Install Python and configobj.
-2. Set up [my Emacs config][5].
+3. Set up [my Emacs config][5].
-3. Create `password.gpg` with the FastMail password.
+4. Create password gpg files with email server passwords.

 - Run `./syncmail` to do a complete mail synchronisation every two minutes.
-- Run `./syncmail 1` to fetch incoming emails every 30 seconds.
 - Press Enter to have the script synchronise again immediately.